Conformal transformations and equivariance in unbounded KK-theory: Conformal transformations

 \begin{definition} A \emph{conformal transformation} \( (U, μ) \) from one order-\( \frac{1}{1 - α} \) cycle, \( (A, E_B, D_1) \), to another, \( (A, E'_B, D_2) \), is a unitary map \( U: E \to E' \), intertwining the representations of \( A \), and an (even) invertible operator \( μ ∈ \End^*(E) \) which is even if the module is graded, satisfying the following.
 We require that \( A ⊆ \overline{\Span}(A \mathscr{M}) ∩ \overline{\Span}(\mathscr{M} A) \), where \( \mathscr{M} \) is the set of \( a ∈ \End^*(E) \) such that the operators

-are bounded, \( a, a μ, a μ^{-1 *} ∈ \Lip_α^*(D_1) \), and \( U a U^* ∈ \Lip_α^*(D_2) \). \end{definition}
+are bounded and \( a, a μ, a μ^{-1 *} ∈ \Lip_α^*(D_1) \). \end{definition}

 \begin{remarks} \item The easiest way for the closure condition to be satisfied is if \( 1 ∈ \mathscr{M} \); for nonunital \( A \) an approximate unit might be found to lie in \( \mathscr{M} \). \item We have \( \mathscr{M} \mathscr{M}^* \mathscr{M} ⊆ \mathscr{M} \) and so \( \mathscr{M} \) is a ternary ring of operators, in general not norm-closed. \item Conformal transformations are generally neither reversible nor composable.
 This latter occurs very easily for two noncommuting conformal factors \( μ \) and \( ν \).
-We address this issue with the \emph{conformisms} of §\ref{section:conformism-kas-mod}.
-The condition that \( \mathscr{M} ⊆ \Lip_α^*(D_2) \) is not strictly necessary for the proof of Theorem \ref{theorem:bdd-transform-conformal-transformation}, but it will reappear in §\ref{section:conformism-kas-mod}. \end{remarks}
+We ultimately address this issue with the \emph{conformisms} of §\ref{section:equivalence-conf-gen}. \end{remarks}

 In the next section, on page \pageref{proof2.2}, we will prove the following Theorem.

 \begin{theorem} Let \( (U, μ) \) be a conformal transformation from the order-\( \frac{1}{1 - α} \) cycle \( (A, E_B, D_1) \) to the order-\( \frac{1}{1 - α} \) cycle \( (A, E'_B, D_2) \).
 Then the bounded transforms \( (A, E_B, F_{D_1}) \) and \( (A, E'_B, F_{D_2}) \) are unitarily equivalent up to locally compact perturbation via the unitary \( U \).
 That is